Presenting: Jordan B. Peterson vs Nietzsche.

 Peterson is easier to get a grasp on than Nietzsche.
 Not because he is a simple man, primarily because he is alive and Nietzsche is not.
 You can readily follow Petersons train of thought on Youtube and Twitter — especially if you are open minded.

 Role models?
-Tough guys working in the freezing cold of Canada, Jung, Alexandr Solchenitzyn, Howard Bloom, his daughter, Piaget, George Orwell, Jesus and Joe Rogan (for his formidable openness).
+Tough guys working in the freezing cold of Canada and Jung, Alexandr Solchenitzyn, Howard Bloom, his daughter, Piaget, George Orwell, Jesus and funnily enough Joe Rogan.

 Style: Combining among other things history, mythology, art, evolutionary biology, social science, psychotherapy, psychometrics, philosophy and religion to shed light on existence, he is academia’s answer to a mixed martial artist, or rather an artist needing a large palette to serve justice to his landscape painting.
 He is into what one might call “wisdom” and stringent thinking, having written a how-to guide to writing essays which is unparalleled in academia.